angelicads93/export_Slack/README.md

 import checkins
 df_msgs_parsed = checkins.parse_reports(df_msgs, setts)
 ```
-To inspect/debug a line of code on one of the main Python scripts, first identify the custom Python module containing the function, and then
+To inspect/debug a line of code on one of the main Python scripts, first identify the custom Python module containing the function and then
 inspect the definition of the function in the Python module (for example, on `checkins.py`).
 Each class and function in the custom Python
-modules has its docstring documentation, containing the description of the function, parameters and what does the function returns.
+modules has its docstring documentation, containing the description of the function, parameters, and what the function returns.
 Such documentation can be conveniently accessed by hovering over the function's name from your VScode interface.

 ### 3. JupyterNotebook/
- Contains the Jupyter Notebook [main.ipynb](JupyterNotebook/main.ipynb) that performs the analysis of exporting all the Slack messages into Excel workbooks (it is
+ This file contains the Jupyter Notebook [export_slack.ipynb](JupyterNotebook/export_slack.ipynb) that performs the various analyses.
- the Jupyter notebook equivalent of `extract_messages.py`).
  This variant requires downloading the code and setting up a virtual environment, on which the notebook provides detailed instructions.
- In the present version of export_Slack, the Jupyter Notebook variant does not support the generation of Excel workbooks with the compilation of the weekly reports or the URLs found in the messages.

 ### 4. GUI/
 * [GUI_tkinter.py](GUI/GUI_tkinter.py):